Does Google control the internet?

 Ten years ago, Yahoo! was seen as the winner in the search engine battle.
 The Guardian said it had a “near-monopoly of the hierarchical directory search market”.
 Only a few years later, Google would claim this pedestal from Yahoo!
 This dramatic change illustrated how internet dominance can be as fickle as a mouse click.

 Google has had a level of success far beyond the original imaginings of Sergey Brin and Larry Page, the two creators who designed a search engine virtually synonymous with the online experience.
-For a company name to become a recognisable and commonly used verb is an achievement matched by only a few select brands.
+For a company name to become a recognizable and commonly used verb is an achievement matched by only a few select brands.
 Internet users refer to ‘googling’ a term, even when they may use another search engine to do so.

 The key to this influence, and the reason for the company’s rise, is Google’s faster and more accurate algorithm.
-Once Google became established, webmasters wanted to tap into that influence through search engine optimisation (SEO).
+Once Google became established, webmasters wanted to tap into that influence through search engine optimization (SEO).

 But as Google’s influence has grown, some website owners have begun to see Google rankings as a right, not a service.
 They argue no single company should dictate how websites must behave to reach the majority of web users.
 Google's power to dramatically change a business’s bottom line with the push of a button makes the company an easy target.